 Mitigation Measures: Hazard mitigation measures will be incorporated into construction activities were determined to be necessary and cost reasonable, in accordance with applicable HUD guidance and local code requirements, and program goals for increased resilience.
 For relocation activities, replacement housing units, including manufactured housing units (MHUs), must be sited outside the 100-year floodplain, consistent with program objectives to relocate homeowners out of high-risk areas.
+Mitigation activities are defined as those activities that increase resilience to disasters and reduce or eliminate the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship, by lessening the impact of future disasters

-Reducing Impediments for Assistance: The Homeowner Rehabilitation and Reconstruction Program is available to all Pinellas County homeowners (excluding St. Petersburg) who have been impacted by the qualifying disaster events of Hurricane Idalia, Helene, and Milton.
+Reducing Impediments for Assistance: The Homeowner Rehabilitation and Reconstruction Program is available to all Pinellas County homeowners who have been impacted by the qualifying disaster events of Hurricane Idalia, Helene, and Milton.
 Intake centers will be accessible to individuals with disabilities (ADA compliant), and communication assistance will be provided upon request.
 All Pinellas County homeowners will have equal access to the application process.